thisdogcodes/design-manifesto/index.md

 We had stream of consciousness brainstorms both during the topic picking phase of some of the projects and during the smaller subtasks for our final product.
 Pictured below is a product brainstorm for the design for wellbeing design sprint, and a subtask brainstorm for when we decided which topics we wanted to talk about in our chatbot.

-Idea Brainstorm                         |  Intermediate BRainstorm :--------------------------------------:|:------------------------------------------:
+Idea Brainstorm                         |  Intermediate Brainstorm :--------------------------------------:|:------------------------------------------:
 ![Idea Brainstorm](/assets/images.JPG)  |  ![Sub Brainstorm](/assets/Brainstorm.JPG)